 Setting up a self-hosted website does cost some money upfront.

-Depending on how fancy you want to get, you'll need to spend at the very, very, very minimum, $20 upfront to get started.
+Depending on how fancy you want to get, you’ll need to spend at the very, very, very minimum, $50 to $100 upfront to get started.
 And if you want someone else to build your whole entire site for you, it might be a couple thousand dollars.

 4. You Are Still At The Mercy of Google’s Algorithms

-If your strategy for getting people to your website includes SEO, search engine optimization, you are still at the mercy of Google's ranking algorithms.
+If your strategy for getting people to your website includes SEO, you are still at the mercy of Google’s ranking algorithms.

-So it's important to get people onto your email list as much as possible once they arrive at your blog, so that you have a permanent direct connection to them.
+So it’s important to get people onto your email list as much as possible once they arrive at your blog so that you have an ongoing direct connection with them.